pockethost/pockethost/packages/www/content/docs/overview/help.md

 ## Discussion Forum

 The fastest and easiest way to get help is to head over to the [PocketHost Discussions](https://github.com/benallfree/pockethost/discussions) forum.
-Please do not create github issues without initiating a discussion first.
+Please do not create GitHub issues without initiating a discussion first.

 ## Email